Skip to content

 • Reviewer or coordinator tools - evaluate submissions, assign reviewers, track progress

-• Self-service data management — any authenticated user managing their own records
+• Self-service data management - authenticated users managing their own records

 1. Generate the panel provider